Vyral/base-template/_posts/2023-10-19-flathead-valley-real-estate-report-q3-highlights-and-market-shifts.md

 {% include excerpt.html %}

 Welcome to our third-quarter recap of waterfront transactions in the beautiful Flathead Valley.
-Let's dive into the current real estate trends in Flathead and Lake Counties, and see how the market is faring.
+Let's dive into the current real estate trends in Flathead and Lake Counties and see how the market is faring.

 As of now, there are a little over 1,000 homes available for sale in both counties.
 This year, we've seen almost 1,400 closings, which is a decrease from the nearly 1,700 closings recorded last year.
-This represents about a 15-16% decrease in the number of transactions.
+This represents about a 15%-16% decrease in the number of transactions.
 However, pending sales are on the rise, indicating a steady, though not as brisk, market.

 {% include pullquote.html %}

-Land sales have seen a significant reduction, with 711 vacant properties available for sale, compared to 600 the previous year.
-This equates to roughly a 30% decrease in land sales.
+Land sales have seen a significant reduction.
+While there are 711 vacant properties for sale, only 404 properties have sold compared to 600 last year, which equates to a roughly 30% decrease.
 While there are 140 pending sales, it's clear that there's a shortage of available properties for buyers.

 Several factors contribute to this trend, including fluctuating interest rates and increased travel costs.
 Even the cost of flying to Flathead Valley has risen, affecting the real estate market.